Eyelid Surgery / Blepharoplasty

 An upper blepharoplasty is an operation to the upper eyelids and a lower blepharoplasty, to the lower.
 Both upper and lower eyelids can be performed at the same time.
 In an upper blepharoplasty, the incision lies along the natural crease of the lid.
 In a lower blepharoplasty, the incision lies just below the lower lid margin.

 An upper blepharoplasty can be done under a local anaesthetic however if you are having both upper and lower blepharoplastys, then sedation or general anaesthetic is recommended.

 The operation takes between 1-2.5 hours depending on whether only the upper or lower eyelids or both are operated on.
 You normally go home the same day and there is usually no need to stay overnight in hospital.

 During your operation, the excess skin is carefully measured and removed.
 Any excess fat will either be removed or redraped to improve the overall contour of the eyelid.
 The wounds are stitched closed with dissolving sutures and a special super glue is applied which acts as a dressing.
 After your operation, there will be bruising and swelling around the eyes which is normal.

 This may last for up to 2 weeks before settling down.
 Although the improvement in the appearance of the eyelids will be immediate, this will continue to improve over a period of 3 months.

 Your wounds will be checked at 7 days.
-Following that, you will have a further appointment at 3 months to review the outcome.
+Following that, you will have a further appointment at 6 weeks and 6 months to review the outcome.